 Static Lookups

 In the previous section, we showed how to create a preprocessed trace.
-In this section, we will introduce the concept of an interaction trace, and use it to implement static lookups.
+In this section, we will introduce the concept of an interaction trace, and use it with the preprocessed trace to implement static lookups.

-We will use this interaction trace to implement a static lookup, which is a lookup where the values that are being looked up are static, i.e. fixed regardless of the values of the original trace.
+We will now walk through the implementation of a static lookup, which is a lookup where the values that are being looked up are static, i.e. part of the preprocessed trace.
 Specifically, we will implement a range-check AIR, which checks that a certain value is within a given range.
-This is useful especially for proof systems like Stwo that use finite fields because it allows checking for underflow and overflow.
+This is especially useful for frameworks like Stwo that use finite fields because it allows checking for underflow and overflow.

 A range-check checks that all values in a column are within a certain range.
 For example, as in Figure 1, we can check that all values in the range-checked columns are between 0 and 3.
 We do this by first creating a multiplicity column that counts the number of times each value in the preprocessed trace appears in the range-checked columns.

 Then, we create two LogUp columns as part of the interaction trace.
-The first column contains in each row a fraction where the numerator is the multiplicity and the denominator is the random linear combination of the values in the range column.
+The first column contains in each row a fraction with numerator equal to the multiplicity and denominator equal to the random linear combination of the value in the range column.
 For example, for row 1, the fraction should be , where is a random value.
 The second column contains batches of fractions where the denominator of each fraction is the random linear combination of the value in the range-checked column.
 Note that the numerator of each fraction is always -1, i.e. we apply a negation, because we want the sum of the first column to be equal to the sum of the second column.

 struct RangeCheckColumn {